sb1992/NETL-Automatic-Topic-Labelling-/README.md

 # NETL-Automatic-Topic-Labelling-

 This package contains script, code files and tools to compute labels for topics automatically using Doc2vec and Word2vec (over phrases) models.
-URls to Pre-trained models along with annotated datasets are also present over here.
+URLs to Pre-trained models along with annotated datasets are also present over here.

 Pre-Trained Models
 ==========================